bharthania/Java-continuation/README.md

 ```

 Generator.java utilizes Continuation.java to implement Iterable interface and act as a ***lazy generator***.
 Its yield() method emits values as the ***Iterator*** asks for next value.
-Note: The current Iterable and Iterator implementation does not comply with the Iterable and Iterator specifications completely.
+>Note: The current Iterable and Iterator implementation is incomplete and does not comply with the specifications completely.
 For example it requires hasNext() method to be called before every next() call.

 Bellow is an example of a generator that can emit integers starting from 0 up to ```Long.MAX_VALUE``` in a lazy way.
 ```java